MecatronicaUncu/Red-Social-Asociacion/README.md

     |-- app.js          Angular app main module
 ```

-## Test Dataset
+## Test Datasets

+You may register fictitious users in the database, for test purposes.

-You will find in the folder `bootstrap/testDataset` a script that will register 50 users in your database and add some relationships.
-After running it, you can check the user list with their login info inside `people_email_pass.csv`.
-Just `cd bootstrap/testDataset && ./testDataset`.
-Be sure your Neo4J server is running.
+For instance, `bootstrap/testDataset/testDataset` will register 50 users
+in your database and add some relationships.
+After running it, you can
+check the user list with their login info inside
+`people_email_pass.csv`.

-If you want to clean your database before running this script, execute the following query in the Neo4J browser: ```MATCH (u)-[r]-() DELETE r,u```.
+If you want to clean your database, execute the following query in the Neo4J browser: ```MATCH (u)-[r]-() DELETE r,u```.

 **Note**: The list of users IDs (saved in ```usersIDs.csv```) is not deterministic.
 Running the script twice will result in relationships not intended to be created.
-This will not have adverse effects, but is to be taken into consideration.
+This will not have adverse effects, but it must be taken into consideration.

 **Note**: `testDataset` accepts one parameter: `no-wait`.
 This will assume your Neo4J server is running and continue the process without asking.

 ## Contribute

-There is a list of tasks in `TODO.md`.

-Don't hesitate to submit your pull request!
+Don't hesitate to submit your issue or pull request!